If you’ve ever dabbled in the link-building space, you’ve probably been offered the opportunity to buy links.

 ❌ Spammy Services on Freelance Marketplaces

-The first way to buy backlinks that most new site owners come across is through services on freelance websites like Fiverr or PeoplePerHour.
+The first way to buy backlinks that most new site owners come across is through services offered on freelance websites like Fiverr or PeoplePerHour.

 A typical white hat campaign involves:

-- Creating a strategy.
+✅ Creating a backlink strategy.

-- Outreach to suitable websites.
+✅ Conducting outreach to suitable websites.

-- Negotiating with site owners.
+✅ Negotiating with site owners.

-- Creating high-quality content.
+✅ Creating high-quality content.

-Often the people running these services will have access to a PBN—a network of websites they own that they can easily place links on.
+Often, the people running these freelance services will have access to a private blog network (PBN), which is a network of websites they own that they can easily place links on.

 The issue is that search engines hate PBNs.
 Buying links from this type of website can destroy your rankings.

-Other ways these services generate links is through automatically generated content like blog comments or forum links.
+Other ways these freelance services generate links is through automatically generated content like blog comments or forum links.
 Or they may build low-quality links on directory sites.

 🟠 Niche Edits

-- You can choose the websites you reach out to.
+✅ Choose the websites you reach out to.

-- You can generate backlinks to pages that don’t typically attract links.
+✅ Generate backlinks to pages that don’t typically attract links.

-- You can choose your anchor text.
+✅ Choose your anchor text.

 It’s also hard for Google’s algorithm to spot this type of backlink.
 It’s tough to differentiate a niche edit link from an organic one, as long as you and the website owner are careful.

-The downside is that you must be vigilant about the types of sites you pay for links.
+You must be vigilant about the types of sites you pay for links.

-Think about it: if a website owner is willing to link to your site for cash, how many other websites do they have the same agreement with?
+If a website owner is willing to link to your site for cash, how many other websites do they have the same agreement with?

-While websites can typically accept paid links without search engines noticing, they risk looking like a link farm to Google’s algorithm if they do it too many times.
+While websites can typically accept paid links without search engines noticing, they risk Google’s algorithm regarding them as a link farm if they do it too many times.

 Look for sites that generate consistent, quality traffic from Google.
 A downward trend, sudden drops, spammy keywords, or low traffic all suggest a site isn’t worth getting a backlink from.

 🟠 Paid Guest Posts